Deb Price: Personal life

 Price met her partner Joyce Murdoch, then a fellow editor at the national desk of The Washington Post, in 1984.
 While they became a couple in 1985, they were able to register as domestic partners only in 1993, in Takoma Park, Maryland.
 In 2000 they entered a civil union in Vermont and in 2003 married in Toronto.
 Theirs was the first same-sex wedding announcement on the Post's weddings page.
 Until then, the paper had published its same-sex union messages in a page titled "Celebrations" instead of the weddings page.
 This publishing was one of the first same-sex wedding announcements in a major national newspaper.

 Price died on November 20, 2020, from interstitial pneumonitis in a hospital in Hong Kong at the age of 62.
-She had suffered from a rare autoimmune lung disease that she contracted in 2011.
+She had had a rare autoimmune lung disease that she contracted in 2011.